sarathme/GUVI_Day23_React_Cart/README.md

 }
 ```

-### Working with state
+### Working with states

-1. In App component I have used to states one for initializing Cart array and
+1. In App component I have used two states one for initializing Cart array and
    another one to open or close cart (Boolean)

 ```jsx